1

 }

-// Check whether threads have completed succesfully.
+// Check whether threads have completed successfully.

 10